 - Mining at J5 and BE will disturb less than 1.6% of the total area of landform within the Mt Manning area;

 - Most of the disturbance is sensitively planned and occurs away from the ranges;

 - There is no evidence that any species of flora or fauna will be lost; and

 - The Proposed is consistent with WA Government Policy and Strategic Goals and promotes regional economic diversity.

 MRL recognises the environmental sensitivity of the Ranges, particularly in relation to plants, and there will be no loss of endemic rare or restricted flora species.
 The total area of disturbance for J5 and BE is 611 hectares.
 This comprises 208 hectares for mine pits, 186 hectares for waste rock dumps, 92 hectares for supporting Infrastructure and 125 hectares for haul roads.

 MRL is committed to good governance and embraces the Environmental Protection Authority (EPA) process.
 The Proposal is being assessed by the EPA via a Public Environmental Review (PER) process, supported by detailed environmental studies.
-The PER is an open process where stakeholders and the community are encouraged to review the PER document and have their say at http://www.mineralresources.com.au/sustainability/public-environmental-review.html
+The PER was open for public comment for 8 weeks during September and October 2016.
+To view the PER documents, our responses to submissions, and additional information on the process please visit the EPA website here.

 To view our Media Fact Sheet click here.

 To view or Public Fact Sheet click here.

 Read MRL's Environment and Community policy click here.